-The term ESG refers to a kind of investing and to the conduct of operating businesses.
+ESG refers to a kind of investing.
+It also refers to the conduct of operating businesses.
 ESG investors and companies that use ESG principles may embrace the theory of “stakeholder capitalism” (recognizing obligations to people who ar not shareholders) — or they may not — but they share a belief that their decisions should take account of considerations and metrics not reflected in traditional financial statements.

-Investors and operating companies however often have different perspectives on ESG.
+Investors and operating companies often have different perspectives on ESG:

 - ESG investors demand that issuers of securities be responsive to ESG considerations.
 The historical background of ESG is “socially responsible investing” or “SRI”.
 Over time much of the “beyond the financials” thinking, and the terminology used, came to be called “sustainable investing” and “responsible investing”.
 For such investors “ESG” is now the semi-official term of choice and the relevant unifying concept.

-On the other hand, beginning in the second half of the last Century, social and political reformers developed and advocated for the concept of “corporate social responsibility” or “CSR”, and the related terms “stakeholder capitalism”, “conscious capitalism” and “sustainable business” came into usage.
+- On the other hand, beginning in the second half of the last Century, social and political reformers developed and advocated for the concept of “corporate social responsibility” or “CSR”, and the related terms “stakeholder capitalism”, “conscious capitalism” and “sustainable business” came into usage.
 All of these denoted “beyond the financials” values and thinking.
 The uptake of these concepts by the business community has moved from antagonism or cautious approval to a much broader and increasing acceptance.
-This has been accompanied by an almost general acceptance of the ESG concept and terminology.
+This has been accompanied by an almost general understanding of the concept and terminology of ESG.